brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - Monitor for red flags

 ::: notes
-- We should define a desired state
+- We should define a desired state, and this will be our step 4.
 - We reach this state by creating small well defined goals, to keep us motivated
 - Because a Delivery Platform is a constant work in progress
-- There is no real end goal, but rather a moving target 'desired state'
+- There is no real end goal, but rather a moving target which is the 'desired state'
-- So staying motivated is hard, as we're always improving
+- This means that staying motivated can be hard, as we're always changing our goal.
+So savor the small victories.
 :::

 ---